panghanwu/bury_beetle_tracker/README.md

 - `scores`: Tracking scores in range [0, 1].

 ### CSV File
-The Nth line in a CSV file corresponds to the Nth frame of the corresponding video.
+The Nth line in a CSV file corresponds to the Nth frame of the video.
 Each line is consist of the 6 marks in format:
 `label_id, label, score, left, top, right, bottom`

 The score and box will be empty if there is no beetle with the certain mark be detected.